lbrigham/CompBioLabsAndHW/Final_Project/Asgn9/Brigham_finalProject.md

 * To understand how the community changed functionally in addition to compositionally, I examined the effect of treatment on traits.
 I used an R package ('FD'; Laliberte & Legendre 2010) to compute the community-weighted mean for each trait across all plots and all years.
 I then ran a linear model on the final year of data and a linear mixed effect model on the longitudinal data.

-## Results and conclusions
+## Results and Conclusions
 Across all years, I found that there was no main effect of N addition or dominant removal on richness, but that these treatments interacted with time (addition: X2(1) = 46.72, p < 0.001; removal: X2(2) =15.74, P < 0.001).
 This effect seems to be driven by a reduction in richness around the 8th year of the study across all treatments.
 This change may have been a result of anomalous climate or a change to the staff collecting community composition data.

-Using the longitudinal multivariate data, I saw a main effect of N addition, dominant removal, and time on community composition.
-Additionally, there was an interaction between time and addition.
-However, the effect of treatment may be due to differences in dispersion or in the spatial median (p < 0.05).
+Using the longitudinal multivariate data, I saw a main effect of N addition (pseudo-F(1, 712) = 81.48, P = 0.001), dominant removal (pseudo-F(2, 712) = 31.95, P = 0.001), and time (pseudo-F(1, 712) = 2.61, P = 0.001) on community composition.
+Additionally, there was an interaction between time and addition (pseudo-F(2, 712) = 1.00, P = 0.001) and time and removal (pseudo-F(2, 712) = 0.79, P = 0.001).
+However, the effect of treatment may be due to differences in dispersion or in the spatial median (Betadisper: P < 0.05).

-There was a main effect of N addition on the rate of community change and an interaction between N addition and dominant removal (Fig. 1).
+There was a main effect of N addition on the rate of community change (F(1, 36) = 24.45,  P < 0.001) and an interaction between N addition and dominant removal (F(2,36) = 3.53, P= 0.04 ;Fig. 1).
 The rate of change under N addition was greater when there was no removal or the removal of *D. cespitosa*.
 The removal of *G. rossii* lessened the rate of change such that was similar to plots with no N added, for which there were no differences amongst dominant removal treatments.

 ![rate change jpeg](Rate_change.jpeg)

 Figure 1.
 Communities showed a greater rate of dissimilarity over time with N addition when no species was removed or *D. cespitosa* was removed.

 When looking at all years, chlorophyll content (X2(2) = 73.39, p < 0.
 001) and SLA (X2(2) = 99.88, p < 0.001) increased with *D. cespitosa* removal.
 Additionally, there was an interaction between N addition and dominant removal for chlorophyll content such that *D. cespitosa* removal only led to an increase in chlorophyll content relative to the control when N was added (Tukey HSD: P < 0.05).
 Chlorophyll and SLA were both correlated with height (r > 0.7, p < 0.001), thus height was excluded from analyses.